REGOVAR/QRegovar/README.md

 source /opt/qt510/bin/qt510-env.sh
 qtcreator
 ```
-QtCreator ask to configure the project.
+QtCreator asks to configure the project.
 Accept the default parameters.

 Open the `app/QRegovar.pro` file, and press `ctrl + R` to build and run QRegovar.